slopezpereyra/slopezpereyra.github.io/_posts/2023-03-15-InPraiseOfExtroversion.md

 and lacks the warmth of all that is existing, even of all that which is terrible and grieves the soul.

-Who looks outside, dreams; who looks inside, awakes.
-Such was the claim of Dr. Jung, whose works were the intellectual capital of the last two years of my life.
-When the darkest facets of human condition revealed before me, like a deafening roar, I fell prey to a kind of spiritual isolation, and tried to find in my soul an answer to ---a reflection of--- the new visage of existence, and took his work as guidance with the hope that it would aid me in making sense of what was then a tortured existence.
+*Who looks outside, dreams; who looks inside, awakes*.
+Such was the —rather pretentious— claim of Dr. Jung, whose works were the intellectual capital of the last two years of my life.
+When the darkest facets of human condition revealed before me, like a deafening roar, I fell prey to a kind of spiritual isolation, and tried to find in my soul an answer to —a reflection of— the new, menacing visage of existence —and took his work as guidance with the hope that it would aid me in making sense of what was then a confused existence.
 I shall not provide scientific or intellectual insight into the work of Dr. Jung.
 I shall only speak of its usefulness as an antidote to suffering, and this only insomuch as it advises the profoundest introspection.
 This may be very well interpreted, then, not as much a critique of his ideas, but a general opinion against reverie and absorption.

 Unrestricted introspection, I come to think, can truly become a morbid form of satisfaction, an exquisite and obscure fetish.
 There is no soul on earth that would not surely find dread and terror and excitement if solely occupied with the honest examination of itself.
-One of Jung's conceptions was that one should become aware of the unconscious, inferior aspects of oneself, and integrate them into consciousness, and this seems --psychoanalytic assumptions aside-- very sound advice.
+One of Jung's conceptions was that one should become aware of the unconscious, inferior aspects of oneself, and integrate them into consciousness, and this seems —psychoanalytic assumptions aside— very sound advice.
 But the discovery of one's shadow, as he puts it, can hardly demand that much introspection, for any honest examination readily reveals within us countless selfish, violent, and despicable impulses, so much that the very observation that one "has a shadow" is very close to